mEyob/ds-challenge/README.md

 ```

 ### If you could spend another day cleaning up the data to make it more useful what might you do?

+- Columns like the *Classification Code* and *Location* include the new line character ("\n") to separate a list of values.
+If those columns are to be analyzed, we need to remove the new line character and extract the actual values

 ### If you could find another data set that would complement this one to help answer the above or similar questions, what dataset might be ideal?